giannitedesco/minotaur/README.md

 4. Async interface supports multiple concurrent waiters.
 Waiting tasks are woken in a first-come, first-serve manner.

-5. Users can chose between different levels of support:
+5. Users can choose between different levels of support:
    1. Raw syscall interface
    2. Low-level inotify object, which takes care of path encoding, reading of raw inotify data, parsing of binary events in to python objects, and